hoopsplaybook.ca

 Lisa Thomaidis - Basic Offence for Youth Basketball - every cut must be a scoring cut.

 Alex Sarama - Avoid Pass and Cut Offence - off-ball cutting (ghost cut) makes no sense with pass and cut, and 2 has to wait for the cutter to clear out instead of being able to drive immediately.
 The idea of modern basketball is to use zero-second decisions.
 With pass and cut, players are taught to robotically repeat a pattern, not how to play the game.
+It would be better for players to pass and space, find a window outside the 3-point line.
+(Variation - pass and clear to the weakside corner, a corner cut).

 sketch